drandell/hannah-website/src/markdown/learn_more.md

 2. ##### Proofreading

 The general rule of thumb is to always translate into your mother tongue.
 But sometimes, you may often see text in English that has clearly been translated by a non-native English speaker, which is where errors can occur.
 Or, you may have even written a piece of text yourself in English but are worried about it not sounding natural.
-If you’re a company, and are serious about expanding to the UK market, it is really important that your content is accurate for your target audience.
+If you’re a company and are serious about expanding to the UK market, it is really important that your content is accurate for your target audience.

 With a combination of a high attention to detail and being a native speaker of the English language, I can proofread your work for you, check for errors and ensure that the content and style of the text is completely accurate.